-Once summer is in motion and it's true t-shirt weather, I no longer desire the heavy meals I was cooking before.
+Once summer is in motion and it’s true t-shirt weather, I no longer desire the heavy meals I was cooking before.
 Instead, I look for more vibrant and zingy suppers.
-This recipe is a great option because much like a leafy salad it's refreshing and light yet unlike a salad it doesn't seem insubstantial to eat.
-This is because the salad elements like the leafy greens and the radishes help it to keep the dish fresh and bright whilst the potato, rice and tofu really satisfy your appetite.
+This recipe is a great option because, much like a leafy salad, it’s refreshing and light, yet unlike a salad, it doesn’t seem insubstantial to eat.
+This is because the salad elements, like the leafy greens and the radishes, help it to keep the dish fresh and bright whilst the potato, rice and tofu really satisfy your appetite.
 This would also be a really good option to cook and keep for lunches.
-If you replaced the rice with either a bit more of all the cold elements or perhaps cauliflower rice you could eat it all cool, it would be just as delicious and the tofu would stay just as firm
+If you replaced the rice with either a bit more of all the cold elements or perhaps cauliflower rice you could eat it all cold, it would be just as delicious and the tofu would stay just as firm

-For this recipe we have used a griddle pan on the hob at home, we do this because we love the taste and look you get from the pan.
-Alternatively, the BBQ tofu could be cooked a couple of different ways either using a regular non-stick pan or even on a BBQ.
-This would make a great recipe for a BBQ in the park.
-You could have it as we've previously suggested with the lunches by preparing the potatoes and all the cool elements before and then simply cook the tofu on the BBQ right there and then.
+For this recipe, we have used a griddle pan on the hob at home, we do this because we love the taste and look you get from the pan.
+Alternatively, the BBQ tofu could be cooked a couple of different ways, either using a regular non-stick pan or even on a proper BBQ.
+This is a great recipe for a BBQ in the park.
+You could have it as we’ve previously suggested by preparing the potatoes and all the cool elements before and then simply cook the tofu on the BBQ right there and then.

 Mango & Avocado Salsa:

-Make the tofu marinade by adding to a shallow mixing bowl the rapeseed oil, water, maple syrup, white wine vinegar, liquid smoke, tomato puree, paprika, salt & pepper (leave the BBQ sauce to one side).
+- Make the tofu marinade by adding to a shallow mixing bowl: rapeseed oil, water, maple syrup, white wine vinegar, liquid smoke, tomato puree, paprika, salt & pepper (leave the BBQ sauce to one side).
 Stir it all together then add in your tofu pieces and stir so that the marinade covers the tofu.
 Set the bowl to one side.

-Whilst your tofu is marinading and the sweet potato is cooking, make the mango & avocado salsa.
+- Whilst your tofu is marinating and the sweet potato is cooking, make the mango & avocado salsa.
 In a bowl add the mango, avocado, red onion, coriander, lime juice, salt & pepper, then set to one side.